How to Make the Most (Financially) Out of Your Military Career

 Why did you join the military?
 Chances are the answer to that is quite complex.
-It likely includes a measure of having a desire to serve our country combined with the potential financial benefits of a military career.
-Succeeding in the military can be a very financially rewarding career path, and also brings the satisfaction of knowing that you have done your part to serve your country.
+It likely includes a measure of having the desire to serve our country combined with the potential financial benefits of a military career.
+Succeeding in the military can be a very financially rewarding career path, and it also brings the satisfaction of knowing that you have done your part to serve your country.
 As a military service member, there are numerous benefits beyond your paycheck that you can also enjoy.

 Sadly, many active duty service members and veterans fail to take full advantage of these benefits, and they are, in effect, losing out on important financial perks to their careers.
 In a 2014 survey, the Washington Post found that over half of the veterans surveyed had not used the benefits outlined in the Post-9/11 GI Bill, and that is just one of the many benefits out there for service members and vets.

-Tax Benefits for Members of the Military
+Tax benefits for members of the military

 As a veteran or service member, you have given much of your life to serve our country.
 You’ve also sacrificed financially during your time in service.
 As a “thank you,” the government offers many financial benefits to service members and their families.
 Some of these are tax-related.